Wenzil/UnityConsole/README.md

 Quite a bit more information and code samples can be found in the [UnityConsole API Reference](http://wenzil.github.io/UnityConsole/).

 ## Known Issues
-- Console input gets deactivated and submitted when, after the console is opened, the mouse cursor moves for the first time.
-See [this bug submission](http://issuetracker.unity3d.com/issues/input-field-selection-is-immediately-deactivated-after-moving-mouse)
-- Console input gets deactivated and submitted when it has just been activated by navigation keys and the mouse cursor moves.
-See [this bug submission](http://issuetracker.unity3d.com/issues/moving-cursor-unselects-whatever-was-selected-with-the-ui-navigation-keys)
 - Before Unity has closed and reopened a new project at least once, the console input is not activated at the start of the game even in the case where it should (i.e. when ConsoleUI is enabled and ConsoleUI.activateInputFieldOnToggle is set to true in the inspector)
 - Attempting to navigate the input history when it is empty clears the console input